Organize Kitchen Cabinets Hall Of Fame (Part 1)

 Thanks Dawn for sharing those great pictures.

 Wow!
-10 bags of stuff decluttered.
+Ten bags of stuff decluttered.
 That is pretty darn awesome, and I'm sure it feels so freeing to you.
 Keep up the great work and enjoy your now more spacious kitchen cabinets and drawers.

 This concludes this first part of the hall of fame for Week #2 of the challenge, all about kitchen cabinet and drawer organization.

-In addition, if these before and after pictures have inspired you to I'd love to feature your pictures in the hall of fame too.
-Once you've done this week's challenge just send in your pictures to the Creative Storage Solutions And Home Organization Hall of Fame and you can show off your hard work too!
+Just send in your pictures to the Creative Storage Solutions And Home Organization Hall of Fame and you can show off your hard work too!

 Some links on this page are affiliate links, meaning that if you purchase a product through them I receive a small commission which helps me provide this information to you for free, plus support my family.
 My integrity and your satisfaction are very important to me so I only recommend products I would purchase myself, and that I believe would benefit you.
 To learn more please see my disclosure statement.